-Join Ron Davis for an in-depth discussion in this video Using the exercise files, part of Data Modeling with Excel Power Pivot.
+Join Ron Davis for an in-depth discussion in this video Using the exercise files, part of Excel Power Pivot: Data Modeling.

 - If you want to follow along and build your own data models in Excel while you're watching the course, we provided these files for you.
 Under Exercise Files, we have them numbered to match the numbering of the course.
 So we have here a Workbook Imported Data.
 We also have a little code snippet in there.
 And as you see as you come through, we have the different Workbooks.
 Normally, we have a Start and a Complete.
 If you want to actually do it, you're going to need to use these Databases.
 So you're going to need to restore them.